 As this transformation moved forward, the area got more and more accolades as a top beach destination in Florida, aided by recognition for the Clearwater Marine Aquarium as well.
-There are plenty of great air connections to the Tampa airport, plus direct Allegiant ones to the St. Pete airport.
+There are plenty of great air connections to the Tampa Bay airport, plus direct Allegiant ones to the St. Pete airport.
 If you leave Orlando by car, you can be on the beach in Clearwater about two hours later, so it’s a nice getaway after the theme park madness.

-I’ve lived in the Tampa Bay region off and on for many years, so I’ve watched some of these Clearwater hotels go from announcement to construction zone to grand opening.
+I’ve lived in the Tampa Bay region off and on for many years, so I’ve watched some of these Clearwater Beach hotels go from announcement to construction zone to grand opening.
 There will probably be a few more coming still (a JW Marriott has been announced), but most will likely be back a block from the beach: there are no more low-rises to tear down along this beautiful stretch of sand.

 Here are picks for the best Clearwater Beach places to stay for your weekend holiday getaway or escape-the-winter beach vacation to the United States from Europe.

 Best Traditional Luxury: Sandpearl Resort